chadxz/awry/ARI_HISTORY.md

     resource.
 For example, subscribing to an event source of 'channels:' as opposed to 'channels:12345' will subscribe the application to all channels.

+* A new feature has been added to the Asterisk resource that allows for log channels to be manipulated.

 #### Asterisk 13.5.0